torgeiba/torgeiba.github.io/_posts/2022-09-10-polynomial-interpolation.md

 ## Parametric lines and curves

 The previous examples were abstract topological, and implicit non-parametric, respectively.
 We can also represent the line using an explicit parametric approach.
-In this case, we can define a function that takes a parameter $t, which is often conceptualized as the travel time, and gives an explicit point on the line.
+In this case, we can define a function that takes a parameter $t$, which is often conceptualized as the travel time, and gives an explicit point on the line.
 We can identify this point $X$ as a function of $t$ with

 $$X(t) = (B - A) t + A$$